samtools/hts-specs/refget.md

 A `ga4gh` digest of `ACGT` MUST result in the string `ga4gh:SQ.aKF498dAxcJAqme6QYQ7EZ07-fiw8Kw2`.

 ## Unique Identifiers
 Refget optionally allows the use of namespaced identifiers in place of the digest.
-The identifier must be unique within that refget implementation and prefixed by a namespace for example to form a CURIE for example:
+The identifier prefixed by a namespace to form a CURIE for example:

 `insdc:CM000663.2`

+It is recommended that each namespaced identifier be unique within the refget implementation but if it does not resolve to a single sequence the server must respond with either:
+ - code 300: `multiple choices` providing a list of identifiers or sequence digests that correspond to the request
+ - code 409: `conflict` indicating a conflict that cannot be resolved.

 ## CORS
 Cross-origin resource sharing (CORS) is an essential technique used to overcome the same origin content policy seen in browsers.
 This policy restricts a webpage from making a request to another website and leaking potentially sensitive information.
 However the same origin policy is a barrier to using open APIs.
 GA4GH open API implementers should enable CORS to an acceptable level as defined by their internal policy.
 For any public API implementations should allow requests from any server.